InQuest/ThreatKB/README.md

 ### Running ThreatKB
 It's best to run the application and it's Python virtualenv within a screen session to ensure ThreatKB continues to run.

 **Note:** Within screen, Ctrl+a+d will dettach your session and return you to your normal shell.
-To return to the  screen session, run `screen -list` and look for the "Inquest_ThreatKB" entry followed by its PID then use `screen -r InQuest_ThreatKB.<PID>` to reattach.
+To return to the  screen session, run `screen -r threatkb`

 1. Start a screen session for the application to run within:
-    - `screen -t InQuest_ThreatKB`
+    - `cd /opt/ThreatKB && screen -dmS threatkb InQuest_ThreatKB`
-    - Make sure you are inside of the `/opt/ThreatKB` directory within screen
 2. Inside of screen, start the virtualenv:
     - `source flask/bin/activate`
 3. Start the celery workers: